dhellmann/pymotw/PyMOTW/os/index.rst

-On Unix-like systems, file permissions can be changed using :func:`os.chmod()`, passing the mode as an integer.
+On Unix-like systems, file permissions can be changed using :func:`chmod()`, passing the mode as an integer.
 Mode values can be constructed using constants defined in the :mod:`stat` module.
-Here is an example which toggles the user's execute permission bit:
+This example toggles the user's execute permission bit:

 .. include:: os_stat_chmod.py
     :literal:
     :start-after: #end_pymotw_header

-The script assumes you have the permissions necessary to modify the mode of the file to begin with:
+The script assumes it has the permissions necessary to modify the mode of the file when run.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'os_stat_chmod.py'))